Unsupervised Semi-Parametric Plug-in Likelihood-Ratio Detection for Covert Communications in the Presence of Disco Reconfigurable Intelligent Surfaces: Simultaneously Exposing and Jamming Covert Communications

 \section{Simultaneously Exposing and Jamming Covert Communications}

-In Section~\ref{AIDec}, we first state the challenges imposed by the DRIS into the Willie detection, where the introduction of the DRIS makes it analytically intractable to give the PDF of received samples at the warden Willie under ${\mathcal{H}}_1$ in Section~\ref{WillieDec}.
-In Section~\ref{WillieDecAI}, we proposed an unsupervised MAF-based NP detection framework to estimate the PDF of the test statistic under ${\mathcal{H}}_1$ by exploiting the prior knowledge inherent in covert communications.
-In Section~\ref{Bobcommun}, we first derive the statistical characteristic of DRIS-induced ACA and then conduct an asymptotic analysis of the SJNR at Bob as quantifying the communication performance between Alice and Bob.
+In Section~\ref{WillieDec}, we first describe the challenges that the DRIS introduces for Willie's detection, under which the PDF of the test statistic at Willie under the transmission hypothesis ${\mathcal{H}}_1$ becomes analytically intractable.
+In Section~\ref{WillieDecAI}, we then develop an unsupervised semi-parametric plug-in likelihood-ratio detector, which retains the parametric Gamma reference model under ${\mathcal H}_0$ without requiring prior knowledge of the noise power, and learns from unlabeled data a one-dimensional monotone normalizing flow model for the analytically intractable density under ${\mathcal H}_1$.
+In Section~\ref{Bobcommun}, we derive the statistical characteristics of the cascaded DRIS channel between Alice and Bob, and then conduct an asymptotic analysis of the SJNR at Bob to quantify the communication performance.
+Some interesting properties of DRIS on covert communications are also derived based on the asymptotic analysis.

-\subsection{Impact of DRIS on Willie's detection}
+\subsection{Impact of DRIS on Willie's Detection}

-Recalling the detection at Willie expressed by~\eqref{decisionrule}, it is a typical binary hypothesis testing.
-When Alice is silent, i.e., ${\mathcal{H}}_0$, the observation $Y_{\rm w}$ is specifically reduced to
+Recalling Willie's decision rule in~\eqref{decisionrule}, this is a binary hypothesis testing problem.
+When Alice and Bob are silent, i.e., under the silence hypothesis ${\mathcal H}_0$, the observation $Y_{\rm w}$ reduces to